-Get Reacquainted With Your Virtual Wallet
+Get Reacquainted with Your Virtual Wallet®

-Smart spending starts with downloading the PNC Mobile Banking app1.
+Smart spending starts with downloading the PNC Mobile Banking app.
 The Spending + Budgets tool in Virtual Wallet® products helps makes it easy to group your spending into categories, like “gas” and “restaurants,” so you know at a glance where your money is going.
 You can also create a budget for each category and set up notifications to keep your recreational spending in check.

 As you look over your transactions from the past few months and analyze your recreational spending, ask yourself:

-- Which purchases made me happiest?
+- Which purchases left me satisfied?

 - Are there any purchases I regret?